The Dairy Industry

 In some countries, including the United States and a number in the European Union, the production of dairy is subsidized by government.
 This is not the case in Canada.

-Rather, the Canadian dairy industry is supply managed: a regulatory policy which ensures supply does not exceed demand.
+Rather, the Canadian dairy industry is supply managed.
+Supply management is a regulatory policy which ensures supply does not exceed demand.
 It means that Canadian dairy producers are provided with a stable income, dairy processors always have a reliable source of milk, and consumers can expect relatively stable prices at the grocery store regardless of season.
 Critics of supply management claim that consumers do not get a comparable price for their dairy products to those in the United States.

 Legend has it that the first cheese was accidentally made by a traveler carrying milk in a canteen made from an animal stomach.
 The bacteria in the stomach caused the milk to ripen into something similar to cheese.
 While the steps involved in cheese making have evolved to support larger-scale production (and modern food safety practices) they are still based on the same principles employed in early cheese making.